9th8/up-to-date-real-world-haskell/3-defining-types-streamlining-functions.md

 ## Defining a new data type

-Although lists and tuples are useful, we\'ll often want to construct new data types of our own.
+Although lists and tuples are useful, we'll often want to construct new data types of our own.
 This allows us to add structure to the values in our programs.
 Instead of using an anonymous tuple, we can give a collection of related values a name and a distinct type.
 Defining our